 Why Move to Cloud-Based Access Control?

-There are several reasons why teams should consider moving to a cloud-based access control system.
-The main benefits include improved scalability and flexibility, enhanced security, cost savings, and easier management.
+There are several reasons why teams should consider moving to the cloud.
+The main benefits of cloud-based access control include improved scalability and flexibility, enhanced security, cost savings, and easier management.

 Cloud-based access control provides unified security across information feeds, allowing teams to manage all of their sites from one central system.
 This makes it easier to keep track of who is coming and going at each location and allows security teams to enforce consistent policies across the board.
 In addition, the ability to integrate video surveillance into one screen improves both access and control.